Chelsea transfer news: Alvaro Morata lifts lid on his Blues hell & pleads with Atletico Madrid to sign him permanently | Goal.com

 "I had a very bad time in London.
 In the end I was training alone.
 I talked to Maurizio Sarri and he told me some things that I knew were not going to be as he had said.
 I was very nervous.
 My wife was in shock with me.

-"I already knew that I could sign for Atletico if everything went well, and they had four games previously.
+"I already knew that I could sign for Atletico if everything went well, and they had four games previously [before Morata officially signed for them on January 29].
 I saw them all at home with my wife and she was amazed!
 She does not like football very much, and she did not understand how I could get like this, so crazy, watching Atletico games, screeching at home, nervous, when I was not an Atletico player yet.

 Not for the first time in his career, Morata was handed a route back to Atletico and he has pleaded with the Liga club to make his move from Chelsea permanent, insisting he wants to spend the rest of his career with them.